einarrdotnet/EinArch-Hyprland/WorkingEnviroment/WorkingEnviroment.md

 ## Creating a Usable Working Enviroment
 After rebooting the system and logging into a fresh installation of Arch Linux a usable working enviroment for use in the TTY would be helpful.
-  *All development on the "WorkingEnviroment" branch of this projects repository s done on a fresh install of Arch Linux this means all file,scripts and configurations are designed to be rn on a fresh install of Arch Linux.*
+> Note: All development on the "WorkingEnviroment" branch of this projects repository s done on a fresh install of Arch Linux this means all file,scripts and configurations are designed to be rn on a fresh install of Arch Linux.*

 ## Creating the WorkingEnviroment Shell Script
 A Bash Shell Script file has been created name "WorkingEnviroment.sh" with the purpose of when executed it will deploy the final useable working enviroment on any fresh installtion of Arch Linux.
-  For further information please see the contents of the "WorkingEnviroment-ToDoList.md" for a current list of tasks regarding the "WorkingEnviroment.sh" bash shell script
+> Note: For further information please see the contents of the "WorkingEnviroment-ToDoList.md" for a current list of tasks regarding the "WorkingEnviroment.sh" bash shell script.
 Alternativly you can view the contents of the shell scripts itself as it is heavyly documented.

 ## Setting up a working Bash Enviroment
 To make for more a efficient use some modification to the bash shell enviroment have been made.